Please read this information carefully. If you have any questions or concerns about the procedure, we would be happy to discuss them with you.

 How successful is the operation?

 Phacoemulsification success rates are around 85-90%.
 This is very good, but still means that 10-15% of operations can have complications, which may arise during the surgery or at a later date.
+Importantly, in some breeds, for presumed genetic reasons, the risks of complications are significantly higher (these breeds include the Labrador, Boston terrier and other brachycephalic breeds).
 Some complications can be successfully treated by long-term eye medication but in a few cases permanent blindness can occur and in very rare instances enucleation (removal of the eye) may be necessary.
 The most serious complications include bleeding into the eye, inflammation and eye pain, retinal detachment and glaucoma.
 Usually, however, the cataract surgery is successful and a good degree of vision is restored, which greatly improves the quality of life of the patient.
-Also remember that without surgery the eye will remain blind and may also develop serious and painful problems such as inflammation and glaucoma, which may preclude surgery at a later date.
+Also, remember that without surgery the eye will remain blind and may also develop serious and painful problems such as inflammation and glaucoma, which may preclude surgery at a later date.

 Can the cataract form again?